-On the radio I heard a top blogger on preparedness topics give a top five list for what we need to be prepared in emergency situations.
+On the radio I heard a top blogger on preparedness topics give a top five list for how to be prepared in emergency situations.
 Water was number three on the list, so that shows you how important water storage is.

-Tips on Storage1.
-I wrote a post about a 55 gallon water barrel.
+1. I wrote a post about a 55 gallon water barrel.
 This is recommended by top preppers as the best option.